Good lighting makes a big difference in stop motion animation. The trouble is, studio lights can be very expensive.

 My Favourites

-It can be clipped onto the side of the tabletop studio, its flexible neck is sturdy and it can be used with either batteries or charged with its USB cord.
+It can be clipped onto the side of the tabletop studio, its flexible neck is sturdy and can withstand being fiddled about with at my workshops!
+The light can be used with either batteries or charged with its USB cord.

 It is better if you use two, but one is bright enough.